Skojar/syuzhet_squad/text.md

 # The Play
 ##Types of play
-   * a team against shared challenges
+   * a party of heroes against shared challenges
    * a team supporting a principal
    * characters facing both shared and personal challenges, wherein players can be antagonistic
 ### Prologue